vsouza/awesome-ios/README.md

  * [AuthenticationViewController](https://github.com/raulriera/AuthenticationViewController) - A simple to use, standard interface for authenticating to oauth 2.0 protected endpoints via SFSafariViewController.
  * [RSDayFlow](https://github.com/ruslanskorb/RSDayFlow) - iOS 7+ Calendar with Infinite Scrolling.
  * [Koloda](https://github.com/Yalantis/Koloda) - KolodaView is a class designed to simplify the implementation of Tinder like cards on iOS. :large_orange_diamond:
+ * [LLSlideMenu](https://github.com/lilei644/LLSlideMenu) - This is a spring slide menu for iOS apps

 ##### Activity Indicator